Is There a Benchmark for Government Financial Management Systems?

 FreeBalance uses an ISO-9001:2015 certified service methodology called A-i3+qM – accelerated, integrated, iterative, implementation-focused and quality management system that has the following characteristics:

-- Government-Specific developed over 35 years of government-only projects, with emphasis on experienced teams, change management and capacity building
+- Government-Specific developed over almost 40 years of government-only projects, with emphasis on government fiscal management, organizational change management and capacity building

 - Government Good Practices using problem diagnostics, and advocating legal and appropriate practices for the context

-- Integrated Product & Project Methodology that accelerates delivery, enables adapting software to meet needs, and eliminates the problem of orphan code through fully commercially-supported customization
+- Integrated Product and Project Methodology that accelerates delivery, enables adapting software to meet needs, and eliminates the problem of orphan code through fully commercially-supported customization

 - Modern Effective Agile through staging proven scientific commercial practices that increase implementation success rates, overcome uncertainty, and improve communications

-- (ADV) Advisory Services: Set of governance, public finance, change management, program management, and IT advisory services
+- Advisory: Set of governance, public finance, change management, program management, and IT advisory services

-- (IMP) Implementation Services: Comprehensive enterprise software and FMIS implementation service
+- Implementation: Comprehensive enterprise software and FMIS implementation service

-- (SUS) Sustainability Services: Capacity building, training, change management, support & maintenance services
+- Sustainability: Capacity building, training, change management, support and maintenance services